yt-project/unyt/paper/paper.md

 of an array.
 See Figure 1 for a detailed explanation of the plot style.](unary.png)

-Here we present such a benchmark.
+Here we present such a set of benchmarks.
 We made use of the `perf` [@perf] Python benchmarking tool, which not only provides facilities for establishing the statistical significance of a benchmark run, but also can tune a linux system to turn off operating system and hardware features like CPU throttling that might introduce variance in a benchmark.
-We made use of a Dell Latitude E7270 laptop equipped with an Intel i5-6300U CPU clocked at 2.4 Ghz.
+We made use of a Dell Latitude E7270 laptop equipped with an Intel i5-6300U CPU clocked at 2.4 GHz.
 The testing environment was based on `Python 3.6.3` and had `NumPy 1.14.2`, `sympy 1.1.1`, `fastcache 1.0.2`, `Astropy 3.0.1`, and `Pint 0.8.1` installed. `fastcache` [@fastcache] is an optional dependency of `SymPy` that provides an optimized LRU cache implemented in C that can substantially speed up `SymPy`.
 The system was instrumented using `perf system tune` to turn off CPU features that might interfere with stable benchmarks.
 We did not make any boot-time Linux kernel parameter changes.